ROCm/ROCm.github.io/install.md

  at the step "sudo apt-get install rocm" replace it with

- sudo apt-get install rocm opencl-rocm
+ sudo apt-get install rocm opencl-rocm-dev

  Then follow the direction for Debian Repository